djparentx/dArkOSen-R36S/README.md

 2. use SELECT MODEL.bat to select your model
 3. insert card into console and boot
 4. the console will reboot twice as it expands partitions
-5. the console will reboot into dArkOS
+5. the console will reboot into dArkOSen

 *If you can't find your model in the MODEL SELECTOR then make copies of your original dtbs and rename them* `rg351mp-uboot.dtb` *and* `rk3326-r36s-linux.dtb` *then copy them to the boot partition.
 You will not have full access to the overclock without patching.
 Comment here or message me if you need your dtbs patched.*